 A broken heart is a broken heart.
 To take a measure is cruelty. – Cyrus

 For all his eloquent diet-breaking, Cyrus’s chicken gambit doesn’t work on Mellie.
-Nothing does, until Abby steps in to help.
+Nothing does, until Abby steps in to help with the best weight gainer for UK residents.
 Hers is a terrible loss, Abby reminds Mellie — but in the United States, it’s hardly unusual:

 Three days, three weeks to grieve: that’s what other people get when they lose their children.
 And they do lose their children. – Abby